Shame corrodes the very part of us that believes we are capable of change. ― Brené Brown

 But what if instead of saying, “I made a mistake,” and feeling bad that you had done something wrong, you almost felt like: “I am a mistake.”
 You might have then thought; “ “I can’t do anything right.
 I always end up messing things up.
 What’s wrong with me?”
 This is what shame looks like.

 Helen Block Lewis, one of the first psychologists to talk about shame in depth, made this important distinction between guilt and shame: Guilt is about doing.
 Shame is about being.
-So, the experience of guilt is tied to a specific behaviour while shame is about what we believe is the truth about us, deep down inside.
-Shame goads us into believing that we are fundamentally flawed and that no other person could possibly love or respect us.
+So, the experience of guilt is tied to a specific behavior while shame is about what we believe is the truth about us, deep down inside.
+Shame goads us into believing that we are fundamentally flawed and that no other person could love or respect us.
 Shame robs us of self-worth and happiness.

 And it is hard to recognize it when we are in its throes.
 Unlike other feelings like fear and anger, shame does not have a crystal-clear, distinctive physical sensations.
 When you feel shame, you might feel flushed and want to avoid eye contact.
 Or you might feel like melting into the ground or disappearing off the face of this Earth.
 Or you might feel weighed down.
 Everyone experiences shame differently.